Cray-HPE/docs-csm/install/prepare_configuration_payload.md

 <a name="switch_metadata_csv"></a>
 #### `switch_metadata.csv`

-The `switch_metadata.csv` file is manually created to include information about all spine, aggregation, CDU, and leaf switches in the system.
+The `switch_metadata.csv` file is manually created to include information about all spine, leaf, CDU, and leaf-bmc switches in the system.
 None of the Slingshot switches for the HSN should be included in this file.

 See [Create Switch Metadata CSV](create_switch_metadata_csv.md) for instructions about creating this file.